jichu4n/fish-command-timer/README.md

 fish-command-timer
 ==================

-fish shell extension for printing timing information for each command line executed.
+[FishShell](https://fishshell.com/) extension for printing timing information for each command executed.

 Usage
 -----

-After the execution of each command line, the script prints out the total execution time (up to millisecond precision), followed by the current time.
+After the execution of each command, the script prints out the total execution time (up to millisecond precision), followed by the current time.
 The execution time is formatted to be human-readable; e.g., `2h 7m 42s301`.